Chaaronn/sharp-rustic/readme.md

 it's officially better than me, consistently

+depth for sharp move in a good spot, when eval gets faster we can try look further

 # User interface

 The engine does not provide its own user interface.
 It uses the UCI and